This series of sarees expresses our love for precious metals and their shades. Find a mix of zari,...

 Care: DRY CLEAN ONLY.

-Colour: Aquamarine Blue.
+Colour: Bright Pink.
 Slight difference in colour from the visible product image is possible.

 Note: Blouse worn by model is not part of the saree.

 Delivery: Will be dispatched within 7 - 10 working days of confirmed order with payment.